 The full form of BBC is British Broadcasting Corporation.
-BBC is one of the largest television networks in a variety of countries around the world that broadcast news programmes.
-They also broadcast the news in several local languages aside from the primary language, English.
-The headquarters is located in London, Broadcasting House.
+The BBC is one of the largest television networks that broadcasts news programmes in various countries around the world.
+It also broadcasts the news in several local languages apart from the primary language, English.
+Its headquarters is located in London Broadcasting House.
 It held a monopoly on TV in Great Britain until 1954, and on the radio till 1972.

-- BBC received the Royal Charter in 1927 and the new title was selected for BBC which is British Broadcasting Corporation altered from British Broadcasting Company.
+- The BBC received the Royal Charter in 1927, and a new title was selected for the BBC, which is the British Broadcasting Corporation, altered from the British Broadcasting Company.

-- In November 1936, BBC launched its television service at Alexandra Palace, London.
+- In November 1936, the BBC launched its television service at Alexandra Palace, London.

-- BBC had to keep putting up the shutters for the television networks during World War II and instead managed to warn, educate and entertain the tv audience and fans on the radio at that period.
+- The BBC had to put up the shutters on its television networks during World War II, and instead, continued to apprise, educate and entertain the TV audience and fans on the radio during that period.

-- It broadcast a crowning ceremony for the Queen in 1953.
-The coverage of this ceremonial event has seen a broad scope of about 22 million people.
-Through such a broadcast, it generated a sense of desire in citizens to have tv sets at home, that helps in increasing tv sales.
+- It broadcasted the crowning ceremony of the Queen in 1953.
+The coverage of this ceremonial event was viewed by about 22 million people.
+Through such a broadcast, it generated a sense of desire in citizens to own TV sets at home, which helped in increasing TV sales.

-- BBC’s first tv centre was opened in West London in June 1960, which later became BBC’s headquarters.
+- The BBC’s first TV centre was opened in West London in June 1960, which later became its headquarters.

-- BBC presented BBC online (bbc.co.uk) in 1997, which established into one of the world’s highly trustworthy sources.
+- The BBC presented the BBC online (bbc.co.uk) in 1997, which was established as one of the world’s most trustworthy sources.

-- Because of a ten-year-old charter signed with the government in 2007, the BBC trust became BBC ‘s main controlling body and thus started to broaden its online services worldwide.
+- Following a ten-year-old charter signed with the Government in 2007, the BBC trust became its main controlling body, and thus started to broaden its online services worldwide.

-- BBC provides public media which involves publications, radio and television broadcasts.
-Most of its revenue and profit comes from the “BBC News” Broadcasting media source.
+- The BBC provides public media, which involves publications, radio and television broadcasts.
+Most of its revenue and profit come from the “BBC News” Broadcasting media source.

-- BBC’s news channel is widely recognized and distributed around the world, including India, the United States, China, Brazil, the United Kingdom, Italy, France and Australia.
+- The BBC’s news channel is widely recognised and distributed around the world, including India, the United States, China, Brazil, the United Kingdom, Italy, France and Australia.

 - Many BBC programmes concentrate on news and global affairs.
-The services showcased on BBC are transcribed into a wide array of other languages so the services could be telecast in different countries around the world.
+The services showcased on the BBC are transcribed into several other languages, so they can be telecast in different countries worldwide.